 If you're reading our blogs, chances are you will recall us emphasizing the fact that hackers have evolved through the years making it increasingly challenging to stay ahead of threats.
 Consider how much has changed since hacking began.
 You may recall a time when improvement/advancement of technology was the main motive for hacking.
-Unless you are part of an organization (like TechGuard) who employs certified, trained cybersecurity consultants to perform services that detect gaps and vulnerabilities, odds are nowadays this is not the case.
+Unless you are part of an organization (like TechGuard) who employs certified, trained Cybersecurity Experts to perform services that detect gaps and vulnerabilities, odds are nowadays this is not the case.
 Hackers' motives have changed over the years but so has the profile of a hacker.
 Developing a deeper understanding of these two critical pieces of information will help you better protect yourself and your business.

 Significant Milestones in Hacking

 - Around 1969 MIT students challenged themselves to hack electric train tracks and switches in order to improve their performance.